Every Place in Kansas – B

 Burt Woodson Daniel H. Burt, first postmaster.

 Busby Elk Lost Town 1885-1906 The post office moved from Amy.
 In 1910, Busby had a population of 47.
-The nearest railroad station is Buxton on the Atchison, Topeka & Santa Fe Railroad in Wilson County.
+Buxton on the Atchison, Topeka & Santa Fe Railroad was the nearest railroad station in Wilson County.
 It was 12 miles east of Howard.

 Bushnell Cowley Lost Town None Bushnell once had a hotel.
 But by the 1950s, a farmhouse was built on the old site.